AliyunContainerService/ack-secret-manager/docs/crd_resources_guide.md

 To enhance security and flexibility, ack-secret-manager provides multiple cross-namespace control mechanisms:

+> **Breaking Change (v0.6.4)**: For security hardening, both `enableCrossNamespaceSecretStore` and `enableCrossNamespaceAuthRef` default values changed from `true` to `false`.
+If your deployment uses cross-namespace references, you must explicitly set these parameters to `true` in `values.yaml` when upgrading, otherwise cross-namespace references will be rejected.

 ### ExternalSecret Referencing SecretStore Control

 - Controlled by `command.enableCrossNamespaceSecretStore` parameter to determine if ExternalSecret can reference SecretStore across namespaces
-- Default value is `true`, allowing cross-namespace references
+- Default value is `false`, disallowing cross-namespace references by default
-- When set to `false`, ExternalSecret can only reference SecretStore in the same namespace
+- When set to `true`, ExternalSecret can reference SecretStore across namespaces

 **Reference Rules When Using SecretStore**: